-The District is a party to an interlocal cost sharing agreement with Rivers Edge Community Development District ("Rivers Edge") and Rivers Edge Community Development District III ("Rivers Edge III") whereby the District, Rivers Edge, and Rivers Edge III are to share various master infrastructure maintenance and amenity center related costs.
-The allocation percentage of revenues and expenses are 33.48% to Rivers Edge, 30.84% to the District, and 35.68% to Rivers Edge III.
-During the current year, the District paid \$688,906 for landscape maintenance.
-At September 30, 2022, the District owed Rivers Edge \$195,656 for its share of costs paid by Rivers Edge during the current fiscal year.
+The District is a party to an interlocal cost sharing agreement with Rivers Edge Community Development District ("Rivers Edge") and Rivers Edge III Community Development District ("Rivers Edge III") whereby the District, Rivers Edge, and Rivers Edge III are to share various master infrastructure maintenance and amenity center related costs.
+During the current year, the District paid \$713,588 for landscape maintenance.